jwiegley/git-from-the-bottom-up/2-The-Index/2-taking-the-index-further.md

-# Taking the index farther
+# Taking the index further

 Let’s see, the index...
 With it you can pre-stage a set of changes, thus iteratively building up a patch before committing it to the repository.
 Now, where have I heard that concept before...